AIT Army Training: Meaning, Length, Phases & MOS Explained

 Beyond AIT: Launching Your Army Career

-Upon graduating from AIT, you are no longer just a soldier, you are a specialist in your field.
+Upon graduating from AIT, you are no longer just a soldier, you are a qualified specialist in your field.
 This is the moment your Army career truly begins.
-With your new MOS qualifications, you will proceed to your first duty station, ready to contribute to your unit's mission from day one.
-AIT provides the essential technical foundation, but your skills will continue to grow through on-the-job experience and further professional development, setting the stage for your future in the U.S. Army.
+With your MOS qualification complete, you proceed to your first duty station, ready to contribute to your unit's mission from day one.
+AIT army training gives you the technical foundation, but the soldiers who thrive are the ones who arrive already fit and keep building from there, physical readiness is the standard every MOS expects you to maintain long after graduation.